Our goal is to disprove the notion of a "complete" spinal cord injury.

 This clinical trial will lay the groundwork for changing the standard of care for severe spinal cord injuries so that insurance will provide reimbursement and access to life-changing breakthroughs.

-The clinical trial will cost $1.65 million.
+The first phase of this clinical trial will cost $1.65 million.
 We have raised just over $1.3 million, leaving us within $350,000 of reaching our goal.
 Click here to invest in our efforts.

 "What this is teaching us is that those networks of neurons